csprock/file_backup_util/README.md

   the file/directory as-is.
 Both preserve symlinks and Unix permissions;
   `gztar` is recommended for directories.

+#### Wildcard vs. non-wildcard paths

+Whether `path` contains a wildcard changes how a directory is grouped into
+artifacts:

+- **No wildcard** (e.g. `~/Documents`): the path resolves to a single match — the directory itself.
+It's backed up as one unit (one `directory.tar.gz` with `gztar`, or one copied tree with `null`), and restored as one unit back into its parent directory.
+- **Wildcard** (e.g. `~/Documents/*`): the pattern expands to every item directly inside the directory (one level deep, non-recursive) — each file and each immediate subdirectory becomes its own independent artifact with its own manifest entry.
+Restoring writes each item back individually into the directory, rather than extracting one combined archive.
+This is useful when you want per-item failure isolation or smaller archives up front, rather than relying on the automatic splitting described in [Large directories](#large-directories) (which only splits when the whole directory exceeds the size limit, and splits adaptively rather than always at one level).

+Note that glob's `*` never matches dotfiles, so a wildcard path silently skips hidden top-level entries regardless of `exclude_hidden`.
+A non-wildcard path always includes the directory itself; `exclude_hidden` only filters dotfiles *inside* it during the copy/archive step.
+If a wildcard matches nothing (e.g. the directory is empty), that config entry is logged as an error and skipped rather than failing the run.

 **`options`** (all optional):

 - `dry_run`: log what would happen without writing any files.
 Also settable